uidaholib/main-web-redesign_draft/content/datahub/index.md

 <div class ="alert alert-success" role="alert">
 <h2 class="alert-heading h5">Computer Science Assistance Center moves to Data Hub!</h2>
-<p>Previously located in the Janssen Engineering Building (JEB) Room 211, the Computer Science Assistance Center (CSAC) is a community computer science space open to all students taking computer science courses.
-It is staffed by CS majors who can help with coursework Monday-Friday during fall and spring semester.
-For more information, and to view the CSAC tutoring schedule, visit <a href="https://www.uidaho.edu/engr/departments/cs/student-services">the CS Department Student Services page.</a></p>
+<p>Previously located in the Janssen Engineering Building (JEB), the Computer Science Assistance Center (CSAC) is a community computer science space open to all students taking computer science courses.
+It is staffed by CS majors who can help with coursework Monday-Friday during the semester.
+For more information, and to view the CSAC tutoring schedule, visit the <a class="alert-link" href="https://www.uidaho.edu/engr/departments/cs/student-services">CS Department Student Services page</a>.</p>
 </div>

 {% include feature/carousel.html slides=site.data.datahub_carousel %}